Is Hummus a Good Source of Protein?

 A dietitian explains the true nutritional benefits (and downsides) of your favorite chickpea dip.

-As for protein?
+But as for protein?
 Most brands of hummus have about 2 grams of protein per serving (2 tablespoons), which is a drop in the bucket compared to what you need each day.
 After all, generally speaking, protein recommendations for healthy adults are 0.8 to 1 gram of protein per kilogram (kg) of body weight.
 (Lots of factors like activity level and certain health conditions can impact protein requirements.)
 A kilogram is equivalent to about 2.2 pounds.
 Someone who weighs 150 pounds (about 68 kg) needs about 55 to 68 grams of protein per day.
 (Related: What Eating the *Right* Amount of Protein Actually Looks Like)

 To hit a goal of, say, 60 grams, you'd need 30 servings—or 60 tablespoons—of hummus.
-You wouldn't want to do this because you'd go seriously overboard on your carb and fat intake for the day.
+(Clearly, you wouldn't want to do this because you'd go seriously overboard on your carb and fat intake for the day.)

 That's not to say hummus isn't a nutritious food, even if the answer to the original question of, “Is hummus good for weight loss?” is a, well, maybe.
 Filling fiber and healthy fats lend some staying power—just not as much as a full serving of protein.
 Try scooping it up with red bell peppers for even more nutrition benefits.

 "Hummus boosts energy because it contains iron, and red bell pepper slices are high in vitamin C, which helps to utilize and absorb the iron from the hummus," says holistic nutritionist Peggy Kotsopoulos, author of Must Have Been Something I Ate.